Namma Metro: Phase 1

-DPRs for a northern extension (from Yeshwanthapura to Nagasandra) and a southern extension (from Rashtreeya Vidyalaya Road to Yelachenahalli) was submitted in October 2007 and June 2008 respectively.
-With these extensions, the total route length for phase-1 became 42.3 km.
+Detailed Project Reports (DPR) for a northern extension (from Yeshwanthapura to Nagasandra) and a southern extension (from Rashtreeya Vidyalaya Road to Yelachenahalli) of North-South corridor (named Green Line later) was submitted in October 2007 and June 2008 respectively.
+With these extensions, the total route length for Phase 1 became 42.3 km.
 The objective was to connect the metro to the Outer Ring Road at northern and southern ends, and also cover the industrial areas of Peenya in the north-west, thereby providing better connectivity and increasing ridership.
 In October 2008, the Government of Karnataka approved this extension, which would cost an additional ₹1,763 crore (US$250 million).

 Underground section

-Both lines in Phase-1 have tunnel sections in the city center which were the first metro tunnels built in South India.
-Construction of underground sections in Phase 1 commenced during late 2012.
-The delay was due to cancellation of the initial tenders called during early 2008 as the entire DPR had to be revised and bids received were too high.
+Both lines in Phase-1 have tunnel sections in the city center, which are also the first metro tunnels built in South India.
+Construction of underground sections in Phase-1 commenced in late 2012.
+The delay was due to cancellation of the initial tenders called in early 2008 as the entire DPR had to be revised and bids received were too high.
 A second round of tendering was done in late 2009 with the gigantic Majestic inter-change station as a separate package.
-Bids were awarded for the tunnel sections during 2011 and construction began in 2012.
+Bids were awarded for the tunnel sections in 2011 and construction began in 2012.

 The tunnels bored with tunnel boring machines (TBMs), located approximately 60 ft below ground level, have a diameter of 5.5 m and are 5 m apart.
 The TBMs were nicknamed Helen, Margarita, Kaveri, Krishna and Godavari.

 Tunnel boring of underground section UG1 (on east–west corridor) was completed on 17 March 2014.
 Track works and 3rd rail electrification works were completed on the 4.8 km east–west tunnel of the Purple line between Cubbon Park and Magadi Road and Bangalore Metro Rail Corporation Ltd (BMRCL) began trials on 23 November 2015.
 The entire stretch of the Purple Line was opened on 29 April 2016.

 Tunnel boring of underground section UG2 (on north–south corridor) was completed on 23 September 2016.
 The tunneling faced a major delay when the cutter head of TBM Godavari was broken and spares had to be awaited.
 Trial runs on the 4.0 km east–west tunnel of the Green line between Sampige Road and National College were commenced on 31 March 2017.
-The entire stretch of Green Line was opened on 19 June 2017, thus completing phase-1 of the project.
+The entire stretch of Green Line was opened on 19 June 2017, thus completing Phase-1 of the project.